 Build systems for allies to pass ideas, advice and information to TMC members, be it a digest that's passed out via the TMC listserv to monthly conference calls and in-person meetings with members.

+In the interests of staff capacity, we will conduct the allies program at a smaller scale with 2-3 partners.
+This will allow us to iron out any processes and test the program out.